CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ### Thin LTO

-The funny thing <a href="https://llvm.org/devmtg/2015-04/slides/ThinLTO_EuroLLVM2015.pdf"><strong>Teresa Johnson and Xinliang David Li</strong></a> noticed about LTO is, well, there's not all that many symbols libLTO really cares about at link time. **Thin LTO** generates a compact summary of each compilation unit, which can be "thinly linked" much faster than we would .
-During the "thin link,"
+The funny thing <a href="https://llvm.org/devmtg/2015-04/slides/ThinLTO_EuroLLVM2015.pdf"><strong>Teresa Johnson and Xinliang David Li</strong></a> noticed about LTO is, well, there's not all that many symbols libLTO really cares about at link time. **Thin LTO** generates a compact summary of each compilation unit, which can be "thinly linked" much faster than full object files.
+During the think link, the summaries are joined together as a single index upon which we can quickly perform further global analyses, and determine which external functions will be imported into each `*.bc` file before passing it to libLTO.

+**Function importing** is designed to import only those functions that would (likely) be inlined by full LTO, and ignore those that would (likely) be ignored.
+This means

+During the thin link, the summaries are joined together as a monolithic *index* used for global analyses,

 That means, rather than a single, monolithic `*.bc`,